Sky Q: Awards

 TrustedReviews named Sky Q the "Home Entertainment Product of the Year" in 2016, beating PlayStation 4 and Xbox One S. Sky Q was rated "Best TV platform" by T3 in its 2018 awards.
 Sky Q was the 2019 award winner by the What Hi-Fi? magazine.

 Advertising

 Actor Idris Elba is used by Sky UK for its advertising campaigns.

+Planned phase-out in UK and Ireland

+Currently, Sky is planning to phase out the Sky Q service in favour of Sky Glass and Sky Stream, with the Astra 28.2°E (which is soon nearing it's end of life) lease going unit at least 2029, and Sky themselves making Stream and Glass the main options.
+A decision needs to be made in two years, or most likely their Sky Q and Sky+ HD services will end in UK and Ireland.